cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 If you want to run a `pgbench` job on a specific worker node, you can use the `--node-selector` option.
-Suppose you want to run the previous initialization job on a node having the `workload=pgbench` label, you can run:
+Suppose you want to run the previous initialization job on a node having the `workload=pgbench` label.
+You can run:

 ```shell
 kubectl cnpg pgbench \